Suntech Tenkarakyo 40F

 I am absolutely certain that the Suntech Tenkarakyo 40F Tenkarabum will be perfectly suited to fishing in just that style - a longer line, an unweighted fly, subtle manipulation, visible takes and many fish.
 It is an exciting way to fish; I would say on par with fishing a dry and much more exciting than fishing a weighted nymph.

 Suntech's description of the Tenkarakyo 40F TenkaraBum on their website specifically mentions the slow taper design (think full flex) with power at the tip as being advantageous for long casts and fighting large fish.
 The "power at the tip" deserves special mention.
 The tip section is solid as I think are all of Suntech's rod tips.
 However, it is noticeably thicker than the tips on the TenkaraBum 33, 36 and 40.
-To me, the Suntech Tenkarakyo 40F feels a like a hollow-tipped rod.
+To me, the thicker tip of the Suntech Tenkarakyo 40F makes it feel like a hollow tip.

 I have mentioned a few times (maybe more than a few times) that I really like how hollow-tipped rods cast.
 The first time I compared casting a hollow-tipped rod back to back with a solid-tipped rod, I felt that the hollow-tipped rod made tight-loop casts almost automatic, while the sold-tipped rod required careful concentration to achieve the same result.

-I am pretty sure the reason is because the firmer hollow tip does not bend over as much during your forward casting stroke and as you halt your forward stroke.
+I am pretty sure the reason is because the firmer hollow tip does not bend over as much while you are making your forward casting stroke or after you abruptly halt your forward stroke.
 The rod tip thus achieves a straighter path, which results in a tighter loop.
 The photo above clearly shows that the tip sections of the Tenkarakyo 40F do not bend over nearly as much as TenkaraBum 40 tip sections.
-The Tenkarakyo 40F butt and mid sections are softer but the tip area is much firmer.
+The Tenkarakyo 40F butt and mid sections are softer than the TenkaraBum 40, but the tip area is much firmer.
 The firmer tip should give you effortless light-loop casts with an unweighted fly.

 What I also found with the first hollow-tipped rod I fished was that the rod performed best with an unweighted fly.
 Even the minimal weight of a wet Killer Bug affected the cast.
 With a size 4 level line the rod would cast the Killer Bug, and would certainly cast a Czech nymph or woolly bugger or Dave's hopper.
 It's just that with an unweighted fly, the cast is a thing of beauty.
 With a weighted fly the cast works, but the beauty is gone.